Parallels/packer-examples/windows/README.md

 ### Vagrantfile

 To create a machine from the vagrant box we need a Vagrantfile.
-Doing a `vagrant init <box name>` will not work because we need to do some adjustements to the Vagrantfile.
+Doing a `vagrant init <box name>` will not work because we need to do some adjustments to the Vagrantfile.
 You can use this template and copy it to a new folder and call it `Vagrantfile`:

 ```ruby
 Vagrant.configure("2") do |config|